MatthewKosloski/MatthewKosloski.github.io/README.md

 The source code for [matthewkosloski.me](https://matthewkosloski.me/), my personal website.

+## The Build

+The build lives in the `/docs` directory because that's where GitHub pages expects it to be.

 ## Built With

 - [TypeScript](https://github.com/microsoft/TypeScript) - A superset of JavaScript that provides static type checking and compiles to clean JavaScript output.